395t/review-assignments/_summaries/bjorck2018understanding_1.md

 title: Summary
 paper: {{bjorck2018understanding}}
 # Please fill out info below
-author: # timchen0618
+author: timchen0618
-score: # How did you like this paper 0(dislike) to 10(love)
+score: 8/10 # How did you like this paper 0(dislike) to 10(love)
 ---

-TODO: Summarize the paper:
 ## Background
 Normalizing the input data to zero-mean and constant standard deviation has long been recognized as good practice in training neural networks.